ericzji/nginx-openshift-lab/docs/class1/module2/lab1.rst

 Configure role-based access control (RBAC)
 ##########################################
-For NGINX Ingress Controller in Module 1, we already created:

-- a namespace and a service account for the Ingress Controller
-- a cluster role and cluster role binding for the service account

-To use the App Protect WAF module, we also need to create the App Protect role and role binding:
+In Module 1, we created a namespace and a service account for the Ingress Controller, as well as a cluster role and a cluster role binding for the service account.
+To use the App Protect WAF module, we need to create the App Protect role and role binding by running the following command:

    .. code-block::